Bicycle Accidents

 Every year, Missouri residents take nearly 20 million bicycle trips, and 2 million residents ride a bicycle regularly sharing the road with other motorists.
 And, every year, thousands of bicycle accidents occur.

-Driver Negligence Causes Bicycle Accidents
+How Driver Negligence Leads to Bicycle Accidents

-bicycle accident bicycle accidents bicyclists reckless drivingNegligence and reckless driving takes many forms, including:
+bicycle accident bicycle accidents bicyclists reckless driving

-• Turning in front of the cyclist or failing to yield the right of way
+• Turning in front of the cyclist or failing to yield the right-of-way

 • Driving under the influence of drugs or alcohol

-• Distracted driving
+• Distracted driving (texting, talking, or impaired attention)

 • Speeding and running a stop sign or red light